 - It takes 10 minutes to complete

-- Both NSS and BGUSSS entries will be entered into a prize draw for an iPad.
-There will be one winner for each survey and the winners will be announced on 13th May 2022.
+- BGUSSS entries will be entered into a prize draw for a chance to win a £50 One4all voucher.
+The winners will be announced by 15th May 2023.

 Once NSS results are available, they are published on Unistats, the official website that helps students make an informed choice about choosing which university to apply to.
 NSS results are also published in national newspapers’, university league tables and the University will communicate the results internally to staff and students.

 NSS and BGUSSS results are also considered at University level and are used to inform the University’s strategic planning processes.
 Each autumn, we produce a summary document reviewing the findings of both surveys, outlining key information and detailing how we plan to improve in key areas.

 The 2021/22 Summary and Response Document can be viewed by clicking here

 If you would like any further information, read our FAQs below or contact: CELT@bishopg.ac.uk

 Tell Us Now